Mohitbhatt27/better-software/README.md

 ## Design Choices Made

-1. Used Vite as the build tool for its speed and ease of use.
+1. Used Vite as the build tool.
-2. Employed Formik for form handling and Yup for validation, ensuring a smooth user experience.
+2. Added Formik for form handling and Yup for validation.
 3. Implemented a password strength indicator to enhance security awareness among users.

 ## Assumptions or Limitations

-1. The application does not include backend integration; user data is not persisted beyond form submission.
+1. The application does not include backend integration
-2. Further enhancements, such as routing and state management, can be implemented as needed.
+2. The user data is not persisted beyond form submission.